 Students and student organizations shall be free to examine and discuss all questions of interest to them and to express opinions publicly and privately.
-At the same time, it should be made clear that in their public expressions or demonstrations students or student organizations speak only for themselves.
+At the same time, it should be made clear that in their public expressions or demonstrations students or student organizations speak only for themselves and not for the college, CCSNH, its board of trustees or employees.

 Students should be allowed to invite and to hear any person of their own choosing.
-Those routine procedures required by an institution before a guest speaker is invited to appear on campus should be designed only to ensure that there is orderly scheduling of facilities and adequate preparation for the event, and that the occasion is conducted in a manner appropriate to an academic community.
+Those routine procedures required by a college before a guest speaker is invited to appear on campus should be designed only to ensure that there is orderly scheduling of facilities and adequate preparation for the event, and that the occasion is conducted in a manner appropriate to an academic community.
 The institutional control of campus facilities should not be used as a device of censorship.
-It should be made clear to the academic and larger community that sponsorship of guest speakers does not necessarily imply approval or endorsement of the views expressed either by the sponsoring group or by the institution.
+It should be made clear to the academic and larger community that presence of guest speakers does not necessarily imply approval or endorsement of the views expressed either by the sponsoring group or by the college.

-E. Student Participation in Institutional Government
+E. Student Participation in College Government